No matter where you go, or how careful you try to be with your words and actions, there will always be someone who will judge you and what you do.

 “Whatever you do, you need courage.
 Whatever course you decide upon, there is always someone to tell you that you are wrong.
 There are always difficulties arising that tempt you to believe your critics are right.” – Ralph Waldo Emerson

-More often than not, comments like these will encourage you to start working out, eat healthier, or invest in exercise equipment.
-Nothing bad about that, they were just telling the truth right?
-Compared to people saying “you’re getting fat.
-You need to lose weight,” which one would you rather hear?
+Often, comments like these will encourage you to start working out, eat healthier, or invest in exercise equipment.
+Nothing bad about that, they were just telling the truth, right?
+Compared to people saying “you’re getting fat, you need to lose weight,” which one would you rather hear?

 Criticism: Darling, why such a low grade?
 What happened?
 Was there something you didn’t understand about your lessons?
 I know you can do better.
 Come to me if you need any help next time, okay?